 "A lot of seniors go to these places, especially in the summertime," he says.
 When it's hot out, he says, "They can come in the center and stay for a little while and keep cool.
 Everything's falling down little by little."

 Moody's Investors Service, the rating agency, recently lowered Detroit's rating well below junk status; the city now faces at least a $40 million budget shortfall.

-State Treasurer Andy Dillon says it's likely the only real option is to appoint an emergency financial manager with sweeping powers to gut contracts and sell assets.
+Michigan State Treasurer Andy Dillon says it's likely the only real option is to appoint an emergency financial manager with sweeping powers to gut contracts and sell assets.

-"The cash situation is going to be very difficult for the city to reverse.
-I think that they've, you know, gotten so far down the path that you're just not going to find a big cash solution here, quickly.
+"The cash situation is going to be very difficult for the city to reverse," he says.
+"I think that they've gotten so far down the path that you're just not going to find a big cash solution here quickly."

-MAYOR DAVE BING: I've taken things to City Council, over time, and they've not been able to respond as fast as I would like them to so that we can start the implementation plan.
+"I've taken things to City Council over time, and they have not been able to respond as fast as I would like them to so that we can start the implementation plan," he says.

-GARY BROWN: The Council asked the mayor to cut the budget for the last two years — $100 million each year — and he refused to do it.
-And until we have the political will we're going to be in this situation and have an emergency manager come in — a dictator — where the mayor doesn't have a function, the council doesn't have a function, there's just one person calling the shots.
+"The council asked the mayor to cut the budget for the last two years — $100 million each year — and he refused to do it," Brown says.
+"And until we have the political will, we're going to be in this situation and have an emergency manager come in — a dictator — where the mayor doesn't have a function, the council doesn't have a function, there's just one person calling the shots."

-"I spent a year in Iraq and I did tours overseas in other theaters.
-And I'm genuinely blown away that I wasted four years of my life to defend democracy only to come back to the city that I'm from to see democracy totally eviscerated.
+"I spent a year in Iraq and I did tours overseas in other theaters, and I'm genuinely blown away to see that I wasted four years of my life to defend democracy only to come back to the city that I'm from to see democracy totally eviscerated," he says.